Naveen410/Myproject/README.md

 # Myproject
-STUDENTS SOLUTION An android app, that acts as intermidiatery  between the students among different colleges and between the professors and students. package com.example.sanju.pachhu;
+STUDENTS SOLUTION An android app, that acts as intermidiatery  between the students among different colleges and between the professors and students.Only the main activity is shown here.

+package com.example.sanju.pachhu;

 import android.content.Intent;